 Attend all their scheduled tutoring slots.
 Planned absences should be communicated in advance with the Student Director and/or the Director.

-Send an email in advance of each tutoring consultation, copying the writer’s block email address.
+Use the Tutor Scheduling system to post their availabilities, cancelations of any appointments and provide feedback on sessions.

-Send a follow-up email after each tutoring consultations, copying the writer’s block email address.
+Keep their availabilities update in the Tutor Scheduling system for 4 weeks in advance.

-The follow-up email should contain a link to the brief survey.
+Provide tutor session feedback for each session in the Tutor Scheduling system within a day of completing the session.

 Submit their timesheets weekly before the 12am Monday biweekly deadline.

 At the End of the Semester